 You may have started your engagement ring search by looking at popular online retailers.
 If you have, you must know how inescapable the term “solitaire engagement ring” is.
 Solitaire rings are everywhere, but what is a solitaire ring?
-This engagement ring design can be seen on most diamond alternative jewelry websites because solitaire settings are one of the most popular jewelry styles of all time.
+This engagement ring design can be seen on most simulated diamond jewelry websites because solitaire settings are one of the most popular jewelry styles of all time.
 They are perfect for every occasion, every day.
 If you are looking to purchase an engagement ring, or you’re just curious to learn more, it’s best to understand what a solitaire engagement ring really is.

 THE MEANING OF SOLITAIRE

 Many people in the market for an engagement ring often wonder, “what does solitaire mean?”
 The term solitaire is thrown around a lot, so it’s important to understand what it means before beginning your search.
 Solitaire means a diamond or other gemstone set in a piece of jewelry by itself.
 This means there is only one stone set in the entire piece of jewelry.
 For a visual representation, imagine a simple stud earring.
 A stud earring will always be a classic solitaire setting as there is one stone in one setting, often a classic basket setting.

 Solitaire jewelry includes earrings, necklaces, rings, bracelets and even men’s wedding bands.
 Basically any form of jewelry is available in a solitaire design.
 A solitaire setting is known for its simple style, but that doesn’t mean it’s less dazzling than any other design.
 Wear a necklace that features a large carat weight pendant and that will be just as spectacular, if not more, than a halo style featuring a plethora of smaller stones.
 No matter what your style is, you can’t go wrong with a solitaire.